stanford-rc/rse-services/_docs/resources/tutorials.md

 # Tutorials

-The following tutorials can help you with data collection.
+The following tutorials can help you with data collection, version control, and packaging.
 These are created on request, so if you need any help with customization or setting these up, please don't hesitate to [reach out]({{ site.baseurl }}/support)

 ## Data Collection